collaborative coaching · the Sedona Method

 László Moholy-Nagy, Jealousy, 1927, photomontage (George Eastman Museum, Rochester NY)

-Just give it a go – the worst thing that can happen is you waste a few minutes, and the best thing that can happen is, well, infinite.
+Just give it a go — the worst thing that can happen is you waste a few minutes, and the best case is the pain dissolves and your life gets bigger.

 Reviews